swipe-io/swipe/fixtures/ServiceJSONRPCMulti/app/jsonrpc_doc_gen.md

 |cc|<code>number</code>||
 ### <a name="b.GetAll"></a>b.GetAll(members) ⇒<code>Array.&lt;<a href="#User">User</a>&gt;</code>

- more comment and more and more comment and more and more comment and more.
+ more comment and more and more comment and more and more comment and more.New line comment.

-New line comment.